Srekel/the-debuginator/README.md

 ### :small_blue_diamond: Save/Load of settings

 So you start up with the settings you had when you exited.
 Simple interface, application needs to do most of the work.

-### :small_blue_diamond: Filter

-Quickly and easily filter the items to find the one you want.

 ### :small_blue_diamond: Input